henrywarne/signed-commit-test/README.md

 # signed-commit-test
-This is a markdown file using default settings
+This is a markdown file using default settings and commit straight to master Now with a rule for signed commits